 - Pat cornstarch into the disc evenly and refrigerate the balls for 10 minutes at least.

 - Heat the oil in a pan for a minute and cook each kabab for 2-3 minutes or until it is golden brown.
-You can also use barbeque grillers to speeden up the process.
+You can also use barbeque grillers to speed up the process.

 - Turn it to the other side and repeat.
 Once done, transfer to a serving dish and serve hot with a dipping sauce.

 It can’t get better than onion pakodas when it comes to evening snack ideas in India.
 Monsoon evenings are incomplete without freshly fried pakodas and piping hot tea.
-If you’re in the mood to make memories and reminisce the past with your best friends, make sure to put onion pakodas on the menu!
+If you’re in the mood to make memories and reminisce about the past with your best friends, make sure to put onion pakodas on the menu!

 - For this recipe, you’ll need thinly sliced and separated onions, 1.25 cups of besan or gram flour, 1.5 teaspoons of finely chopped ginger, ½ teaspoon of carom seeds, 1 sprig curry leaves, 2-3 green chillies, chopped mint leaves, salt as needed and oil for deep frying.